deenaariff/Nirmata-Port-Conversion-Script/README.md

 # Nirmata-Port-Conversion-Script
-A bash Script to aid in service dependency injection for host ports of microservices hosted on the Nirmata Platform.
+A Bash Script to enable injection of host information as String arguments when running containers on the Nirmata Platform.

 # Usage